Generalizing Information to the Evolution of Rational Belief: Information in inference and machine learning

 \section{Information in inference and machine learning}

-We begin this section with a brief discussion of rational views that may be used to measure information.
-Then we discuss the model information and predictive information provided by inference.
+We now examine model information and predictive information provided by inference.
 Once we have defined these information measurements, we derive upper and lower bounds between them that we anticipate being useful for future work.
 Finally, we show how inference information may be constrained, which addresses some challenges in Bayesian inference.